owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

   timestamp, and transfer this information through to the flat timeline.
 Then the timestamps could be included in the assertion.

-- **Checking the source assets used as still frame sources.** The "still frames used" properties only check the still frame _mode_ of gaps, not their still frame _sources_.
+- **Source assets used as still frame sources.** The "still frames used" properties only check the still frame _mode_ of gaps, not the still frame _sources_.
 The algorithm could have a bug where it always uses the first video clip's asset as a frame source, and the current property tests would not catch it.

 - **Same flat result is produced regardless of sequence grouping.**
   Sequences can be split or joined in any way without affecting the